Ring-Type Slip-On Plate Flange

 - Common in waterworks and general service systems

-These flanges are commonly used in low to moderate pressure systems and are valued for their cost-effectiveness, quick turnaround, and easy installation.
+These flanges are commonly used in low to moderate pressure systems (up to 300 psi) and are valued for their cost-effectiveness, quick turnaround, and easy installation.
 They don’t require precise pipe cutting or a weld bevel, offering more flexibility during setup.

 Blind Plate Flange

-A blind plate flange is a solid flange with no bore.
+A blind plate flange is a solid flange without a center bore, or inner diameter (ID).
 While most flange types create a connection point that allows the flow of liquid, gas, or air, blind flanges are used to seal the end of a piping system and prevent flow.

 Key characteristics include: